PaperCodeGithub/ctoolkit/README.md

 - Hashmap lookups maintain an average O(1) time complexity.
 - Matrix operations use contiguous memory blocks for cache efficiency.

-## License
-This project is open-source and available under the MIT License.
-Feel free to fork, modify, and use it in your own projects.

 ## Contributions
 If you find a bug or have a suggestion for a new high-level feature (like a specific string helper or math algorithm), feel free to open an issue or submit a pull request!

 ---
-**Maintained by Aritra**
-Contact: GitHub @PaperCodeGithub